 - The kitchen is the one place in the house most susceptible to hazard.
 Green is the safest color to use here.

-For more information on color use, check out the Quick Guide to Color Effects and Meanings blog.
+For more information on color use, check out our post Quick Guide to Color Effects and Meanings.

 Whether or not you take the ancient art of Feng Shui on board, it is quite an impressive subject as well as vastly immense–I have only just touched the bare minimum here.
 Aside from the apparent mysticism, its principles touch upon the chic mannerism of modern design as well.
 More and more designers and clients are designing with meaning and with spirituality.
 In my opinion, this is wonderful!